eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 + Strong familiarity with server-side web technologies (eg: Nodejs, Java, Python, Scala)
 + skill set:
+	- Ability to performance tune and scale models
+	- Experience with Docker/Containerization
+	- Experience with Django
+	- Experience in a micro-service architecture
++ skill set:
 	- Expertise in Golang and proficiency in other languages (Preferably C/C++,NodeJs, Python).
 	- Commercial experience with REST, RPC and message exchange protocols.